Proud White Mama of My Beautiful Black Son

 January 7, 2014

 There are many fears and falsehoods out there about adoption such as: "I could never afford to adopt," "Is there really a need in the U.S.," "Birthmoms are scary," "My spouse will never agree," "Can I really love a child I didn't give birth to," "Do I really have what it takes," and "I'm too old."
 Today, I want to share about another falsehood that hinders people from adopting.
-It's this assumption:
+It's this assumption: Our family is too big to adopt.

 Can a "large" family adopt domestically?
 Yes!
 But the requirements for adoptive families vary from agency to agency.
 Some agencies do not let families with a certain amount of children adopt through them.
 But not every adoption agency works that way.
 If you've been told by an agency that you have too many children to pursue adoption, don't let that stop you from continuing to learn more.